puppetlabs/puppet-docs/source/pe/3.7/trouble_windows.markdown

 ### Package

 The source of an MSI package must be a file on either a local filesystem or on a network mapped drive.
-It does not support URI-based sources, though you can achieve a similar result by defining a file whose source is the puppet master and then defining a package whose source is the local file.
+It does not support URI-based sources, though you can achieve a similar result by defining a file whose source is the Puppet master and then defining a package whose source is the local file.

 ### Service

 Windows services support a short name and a display name.
-Make sure to use the short name in puppet manifests.
+Make sure to use the short name in Puppet manifests.
 For example use `wuauserv`, not `Automatic Updates`.
 You can use `sc query` to get a list of services and their various names.

 ## Error Messages